XenoxJeager/Uptester/README.md

 # Uptester
-An graphical Java-Fx tool witch checks for http/https servers hidden behind domains.
+A graphical Java-Fx tool witch checks for http/https servers hidden behind domains.

 is able to filter/sort results based on
 - response code
 - http
-- ip addresse
+- ip address

 and save result data with